glynislxl/predicting-G3/README.md

 Based on our findings, we concluded that **'studytime' is the most accurate numeric predictor of 'G3' grades within the given dataset** as it has a relatively stronger association with the target variable ('G3' grades) compared to the other numeric variables.

-For further findings and explanations, please refer to the Jupyter Notebook on EDA.
+For further findings and explanations, please refer to the Jupyter Notebook on EDA on Numeric Variables.

 # Exploratory Data Analysis on Categorical Variables
 Next, we used **decision tree model** on 5 categorical variables (address, paid, activities, higher education and reason)

 Based on the classification accuracies obtained, we concluded that **'paid' is the most accurate categorical predictor of 'G3' grades within the given dataset** as it demonstrates the highest accuracy among the categorical variables assessed.

-For further findings and explanations, please refer to the Jupyter Notebook on EDA.
+For further findings and explanations, please refer to the Jupyter Notebook on EDA on Categorical Variables.

 # Predictive modeling using Random Tree Forest
 Here, we leveraged the **Random Forest model**, combining key numeric (without removing the outliers) and categorical variables—specifically 'studytime' and 'paid'—to investigate their collective impact on predicting the G3 score.
 This approach was taken based on preliminary findings that these variables individually contributed significant predictive power.
 By integrating both types of data into the Random Forest, we aimed to enhance the model's accuracy.